niftools/blender_niftools_addon/docs/development/design.rst

  * We code the feature.
  * We re-run our tests, changing the code until it passes.

-The adantages of TDD is:
+The advantages of TDD is:
  * It gives us quick feedback when changes arises.
  * Constantly testing the code to ensure that it is doing what is meant to do, no assumptions.
  * When things break, it narrows the search; allowing fixes to be developed more quickily.